elastic/integrations/packages/problemchild/docs/README.md

 # Living off the Land Attack Detection

 The Living off the Land Attack (LotL) Detection package contains a supervised machine learning model, called [ProblemChild and associated assets](https://www.elastic.co/security-labs/detecting-living-off-the-land-attacks-with-new-elastic-integration), which are used to detect living off the land (LotL) activity in your environment.
 This package requires a Platinum subscription.
 Please ensure that you have a Trial or Platinum level subscription installed on your cluster before proceeding.
-This package is licensed under Elastic License v 1.0.
+This package is licensed under [Elastic License 2.0](https://www.elastic.co/licensing/elastic-license).

 ## Configuration